Click OK to log in and restart your reservation.

 Children 2 or older are required to have their own seat, a ticketed adult fare.
 Children under 5 can’t travel alone under any circumstances.

 If you don't choose seats in Main Cabin or Basic Economy, we’ll assign seats a few days after you buy your tickets so children under 15 are next to at least 1 adult they’re traveling with.

 We accept infants as young as 2 days old.
 However, if you're traveling with an infant less than 7 days old, your physician will be required to fill out a passenger medical form before your flight.
 A special assistance coordinator will send the form directly to your physician.
 Infants must be accompanied by a person 16 years or older or by the infant's parent (any age) in the same cabin.

 A parent or any person 16 years or older may hold the infant in their lap, and must be included in the reservation.
-You can add the infant to your reservation on aa.com once it is ticketed and if you’re traveling within the U.S., including Puerto Rico.
+Infants can be added to the reservation at the time it is booked on aa.com, or later once it is ticketed and if you’re traveling within the U.S., including Puerto Rico.
 For international trips, call Reservations.
 Taxes and a percentage of an adult fare may apply.

 Keep in mind, the infant must be under 2 years of age for the duration of the trip.
 If they turn 2 during a trip, the infant will need their own seat for the remainder of the trip.